Chaotic sets and Hausdorff dimension for L\"uroth expansions: Introduction and statement of results

 \section{Introduction and statement of results}

-Since the introduction of the term chaos by Li and Yorke in \cite{LiYor1975} (although without a formal definition), its study has played a big role within the theory of topological dynamical systems.
+Since the introduction of the term chaos by T. Li and J. Yorke in \cite{LiYor1975} (although without a formal definition), it has played a big role within the theory of topological dynamical systems.
 On the other hand, during the last 100 years or so, there has been significant interest in studying properties of different representations of real numbers under several mathematical perspectives; most notably: ergodic theory, fractal geometry, number theory and dynamical systems.
-When representations of real numbers are generated by two different transformations, it is natural to ask if they share some dynamical or number theoretic properties.